Immediate answers, any hour

 What if I’m not sure what my issue is called?

 That’s normal, and it’s our job, not yours.
-The seventeen situations on the homepage cover most of what California workers bring us — from wrongful termination and unpaid wages to retaliation — but the conversation works fine if all you have is “something’s wrong.”
+The seventeen situations in the workplace-issues index cover most of what California workers ask about — from wrongful termination and unpaid wages to retaliation — but the conversation works fine if all you have is “something’s wrong.”

 Prefer to write instead?
 The case review form does the same job in text.